 By the 10th December, 2019 I have another MRI and the blood clot is still on my spinal cord but has reduced in size.

 I’m trying hard to stay happy and on top of this situation.

-It doesn’t matter how much I try to stay positive but things change fast and go wrong …..
+It doesn’t matter how much I try to stay positive because things change fast and go wrong...

 Fluid starts building up in my spinal cord and it’s affecting my brain, so as well as the back pain, I now feel as if my brain is being crushed in a vice.
 The pain gets indescribable and so bad that in my distress I didn’t realise the Nurses Panic Button has had to be pushed and I have Doctors and Nurses all around me as they try and help me get under control.

 Our wonderful team of Specialist Doctors here in Hervey Bay and my Brisbane Orthopaedic Specialists are in constant contact as things get worse.

 I’m terribly scared and I pray to God that he will be with me...